Rule of succession: Intuition

 Given this circle, the estimate of p is the fraction colored blue.
 Let us divide the circle into n+2 arcs corresponding to the n+2 points such that the portion from a point on the circle to the next point (moving clockwise) is one arc associated with the first point.
 Thus, Z defines the first blue arc while P defines the first non-blue/failure arc.
 Since the next point is a uniformly random point, if it falls in any of the blue arcs then the trial succeeds while if it falls in any of the other arcs, then it fails.
 So the probability of success p is $\frac{b}{t}$ where b is the number of blue arcs and t is the total number of arcs.
-Note that there is one more blue arc (that of Z) than success point and two more arcs (those of P and Z) than n points.
+Note that there is one more blue arc (that of Z) than success points and two more arcs (those of P and Z) than n points.
 Substituting the values with number of successes gives the rule of succession.

 Note: The actual probability needs to use the length of blue arcs divided by the length of all arcs.
 However, when k points are uniformly randomly distributed on a circle, the distance from a point to the next point is 1/k.
 So on average each arc is of the same length and ratio of lengths becomes ratio of counts.